National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/intro.md

 The Enclave is an installation of Palantir Technologies' Foundry platform, a FedRAMP-certified data analytics suite.]
 N3C is partnering with EHR data providers across the nation to collect billions of EHR data points for millions of patients with and without COVID-19 in a single, secure, accessible database for research use.
 In this centralized model, researchers have direct access to the entirety of the data to support complex analyses including AI and other machine learning techniques.
 N3C simultaneously moderates controlled access to these data by research teams from across the country (and beyond), including private companies, community colleges, universities, medical schools, and government entities.
-While data cannot be exported from the Enclave, published results can be after an export review (see @sec-publishing).
+While data cannot be exported from the N3C Data Enclave, published results can be after an export review (see @sec-publishing).

 Like federated research networks, N3C also uses a common data model, known as OMOP, chosen for its strong community support and open nature, support of scientific use cases, and availability of tools for translating and working with data (@sec-understanding and @sec-tools discuss OMOP in more detail).^[OMOP was originally developed by its namesake, the Observational Medical Outcomes Partnership, but is now stewarded by the Observational Health Data Sciences and Informatics (OHDSI, pronounced "odyssey") program, an international group of researchers and clinicians.
 For complete information about OHDSI and OMOP, see the [Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/).]
 To rapidly collect data from around the country, N3C leverages the existing work data owners have already done to convert their organization-unique data to one of a handful of N3C-supported "source" common data models: PCORNet, i2b2, TriNetX, ACT, and OMOP.